 The education loan age limit is generally influenced by factors such as the loan amount, course duration, and the borrower’s employment status.
 A secured loan, where collateral is provided, may have more flexible age limits.

-Lenders look at whether the borrower is employed and has a stable income to repay the loan.
-Full-time employees may have a better chance of securing a loan even with a higher age limit.
+1. Employment Status: Lenders look at whether the borrower is employed and has a stable income to repay the loan.
+Full-time employees may have a better chance of securing a loan even with a higher age.

-The type of course you want to pursue (such as a professional degree or an MBA) and whether the institution is accredited will significantly impact your eligibility, including any age limits.
+3. Course and Institution: The type of course you want to pursue (such as a professional degree or an MBA) and whether the institution is accredited will significantly impact your eligibility, including age limits.

 Minimal Docs, Maximum Approval - Apply Now.